Creating the Perfect SaaS Website Wireframe with AI: Why UX/UI Still Wins

 Unclear calls to action

-In UX, every click, scroll, or decision is friction.
-The shorter and clearer the path from landing to value, the higher your conversions.
+Every click, scroll, and decision is friction.
+The faster and clearer the path from landing to “aha,” the higher your conversions.

-Map the first five minutes of your product.
-Can a new user understand the value and complete their first action without confusion or hesitation?
+Map your first five minutes.
+Can a new user understand the core value and complete their first key action, without hesitation?
+If not, trim steps and clarify copy.

 2. Wireframe Like a Human, Not a Robot